mbhulin/OrientTutorial/fill_database_with_test_data.md

 * Inside of your Eclipse project *RobotWorldModel* create a new package *startApplications*.
 * Download the file FillDB.java
 * Import this file into the package *startApplications*.
+* Adapt the connection to the database.
+* If you like you can edit FillDB.java and add some additional locations, objects or positions.
+* Finally run FillDB.

-* Take a look at the program
+Let's take a brief look at the program:

 ```java
 public class FillDB {